 Companies that establish mitigation banks in North Carolina work with EEP by selling compensatory-mitigation credits to the program.
-EEP purchases credits from banks through two mechanisms: 1) waiver of competition, and 2) a full-delivery procurement process.
+EEP purchases credits from banks through two mechanisms: 1) RFP to purchase Mitigation Bank Credits, and 2) waiver of competition.
 EEP has established a new proposal to increase opportunities to purchase credits from established mitigation banks.

 PROPOSAL TO SELL CREDITS TO EEP